NKyhl/StableDiffusionForUIs/README.md

 ## Train

 The following section describes how the base SDXL model was fine-tuned on the generated UIs.
 Please see the December 3rd Research Update for more information on the different training approaches used over the course of the semester and their hyperparameters.
-I have uploaded two fine-tuned models on CIVIT.AI: one is called UI-compositions
+I have uploaded a few of these fine-tuned models to Huggingface here: [sdxl-simple-ui-generator](https://huggingface.co/nkyhl/sdxl-simple-ui-generator/).

 `download_dataset.py` downloads the Huggingface dataset of complete uis (simple uis composed of multiple sections) and saves the individual files to the ./data folder.

 **Prerequisites**
 1. Please clone [kohya/sd-scripts](https://github.com/kohya-ss/sd-scripts) elsewhere as it includes a few scripts necessary for training.
 Its location is designated by [sd-scripts] in the following commands.
-After cloning, execute `source [sd-scripts]/venv/bin/activate`.
+After cloning, make sure to execute `source [sd-scripts]/venv/bin/activate` in order to utilize these scripts.
 2. Please download EasyDiffusion or another front-end if you would like to try out your fine-tuned model.
 3. Please download the [SDXL base model](https://civitai.com/models/101055/sd-xl) in safetensors format.
 You may want to download straight to your [easy-diffusion]/models/stable-diffusion/ folder and reference it when training.
 Its location is designated by [SDXL] in the following commands.